 - Email the completed proposal to your OSP Research Administrator at firstname.lastname@example.org at least three (3) full business days prior to the submission deadline.
 A proposal is considered late when a PI, her/his administrator or the departmental/college office provides the completed proposal to the OSP Research Administrator with less than three (3) full business days prior to the submission deadline.
 OSP will make reasonable efforts to review and sign-off on late proposals.
 OSP cannot ensure the same proposal service levels for late proposals, which may jeopardize receipt by the sponsor.

 - OSP will review the budget and guidelines to ensure accuracy and compliance.

 - Hard copy proposal submissions will be returned to you to submit to the sponsor.

-- Electronic proposal submission guidelines vary by sponsor; if electronic proposal submission is required, notify OSP immediately (click here for more information).
+- Electronic proposal submission guidelines vary by sponsor; if electronic proposal submission is required, notify OSP immediately (More information about electronic submmission).

-** Other than the Proposal Workflow itself, all forms for proposal preparation are found on the Forms & Templates page.
+** Other than the Proposal Data Sheet itself, all forms for proposal preparation are found on the Forms & Templates page.
 Use the search functionality to find these forms quickly.

 Submitting Organization: Boise State University